pombase/website/src/docs/faq/can-i-search-for-a-gene-list-and-retrieve-results-in-the-same-order-as-in-the-input-list.md

 <!-- pombase_categories: Finding data -->

-At present this is not possible; all advanced search results are ordered alphabetically by gene name, or by systematic ID for unnamed genes, by default.
+At present this is not possible; all advanced search results are ordered alphabetically by gene symbol, or by systematic ID for unnamed genes, by default.
 Click the "Product" column header to sort alphabetically by product description.
 We plan to add an option to preserve input order soon.